 - When to visit: According to Skilling, elevation impacts color intensity.
 He states, "In New England, colors peak in the higher elevations in the northernmost part of the region in mid-September, moving toward the south through October."
 See YankeeFoliage.com for a fall color forecast map that you can use for planning purposes.

-- Viewing the foliage: Discover New England recommends a week-long, 700 mile itinerary that ends and begins in Boston, Massachusets and includes parts of Rhode Island, Massachusetts, New Hampshire, Vermont and Maine.
+- Viewing the foliage: Discover New England recommends a week-long, 700-mile itinerary that ends and begins in Boston, Massachusets and includes parts of Rhode Island, Massachusetts, New Hampshire, Vermont and Maine.
 This itinerary provides travelers with an opportunity to view autumn color across valleys, mountains, ferry and more.
 If you want to leave the driving to someone else, several companies offer bus tours of the area.
-Hiking is also great way to view leaves, and Trails.com has a great list of the "best leaf peeper hikes in New England."
+Hiking also offers a great way to view leaves, and Boston Magazine offers a weekly guide for the "best leaf peeping in New England."
 Active travelers may want to consider a multi-day guided bicycling tour.

 3. New York's Catskills

 The Catskills in the southeastern region of New York are also recommended by Fodor's Travel as one of the best places to see fall foliage in the United States.
 This area includes Delaware, Greene, Ulster and Sullivan Counties of New York.
 It occupies 6,000 square miles and is home to several mountains and river systems, making it a stunning location to see the leaves change.
 Trees located throughout the Catskills include American beech, sugar maple, Eastern hemlock and red oak, allowing for a spectacular showing of yellow, orange and red leaves throughout the fall.
 There are many great places to stay in the Catskills.